 What do we mean by creative video production?
 The guide below could be applied to any production but as a commercial and corporate video production company we figured this would be best for films used for business.
-So, TV commercials, promotional films, marketing videos, sales films or even training films.
+So, TV commercials, like this one for GS-Yuasa or this one for Cadbury World, promotional films, marketing videos, sales films or even training films.
 Any version of these requires a creative response.

 The diagram shows a bunch of different elements that could be included in a brief, all with varying levels of detail and usefulness.
 It’s possible that you, the client, commissioning some creative video production, won’t know where to start.
 But that’s fine.
 There’s no right answer about which one is the correct level of detail; too detailed and maybe you limit the opportunity for creative people to help.
 Not enough detail and you risk wasting time exploring dead ends.
 But you’ll be able to tell how good your chosen video production company is by how well they help you interrogate your own brief.
 They should be able to ask you solid, detailed questions about not just what your answers are, but why?
 At the end of this process will be a much clearer idea for you and the film production company about what you want to produce.